vishalanandl177/DRF-API-Logger/docs/scaling.rst

    gunicorn myapp.wsgi:application --workers 4

 With 4 workers and ``DRF_LOGGER_QUEUE_MAX_SIZE = 100``, you'll see up to 4
-concurrent bulk inserts of 100 rows each.
+worker-local queues that wake for bulk inserts around 100 rows each.
 A dedicated log database handles this without contention on your application database.

+Prometheus-style metrics are also process-local.
+Scrape each worker/process separately or use OpenTelemetry/APM export when you need aggregated service-level telemetry.

 Horizontal Scaling
 ------------------